molgenis/molgenis-service-armadillo/doc/adr/0007-use-roles-to-authorise-users-to-use-data.md

 We need a way to authorise users in the MOLGENIS "Armadillo" service to use data.
 We want this to be as straightforward as possible.

+Other techniques are ACL's for fine grained permissions on resources and ID-based.

+**ACL's**
+It is more time consuming to implement ACL's.
+With roles the you are less flexible, but we believe this is sufficient to use DataSHIELD.

+**ID-based**
+The ID-based approach was suggested as a first solution to make the service secure.
+A big disadvantage is that anyone with the link can share the data.
+That means that there has to be a lot of trust between the data manager and the researcher.
+In practices, this is not feasible.

 ## Decision

 We will use roles as a basic principle to give users permission on the data they need to have access to.